bdunn44/FontAwesome-Vaadin/README.md

+Update: This project is no longer actively maintained.
+Please check forks for newer releases.

 #FontAwesome-Vaadin

 Do you want the newer Font Awesome icons not currently packaged in Vaadin?
 This addon includes a replacement FontAwesome enum with the latest icons, and enhances their native functionality.